Yohoho! User Interface

 If a pirate has a trinket equipped, you can have a look at it by clicking this button.
 If there's a message inscribed on the trinket, you'll also be able to see that here.

 When puzzling other Pirates or performing puzzle duty on board a vessel, the display shifts to allow more space to the right for chat, status and an expanded bird view, that allows for the chat to be seen and take various actions.

 When puzzling on land, there's a small view of the locality in the bird view, along with a chat box.
 When at Sea it's possible to see the progress of the vessel on the open seas, or in the event of a battle, the Sea Battle grid will be shown.

 In most Puzzles the keyboard is used for Puzzling, so it's not possible to chat normally.
 In these puzzles it is possible to switch to chatting by pressing Escape, or the "p" key.
 In games that support pausing, the game will be paused, but in others (such as swordfighting) the puzzle will continue to run.
 To resume playing, press Escape again or simply click in the puzzle frame.

-The Options panel allows you to fiddle with Yohoho!'s configuration.
-Chat bubble timing, Sound and Music, Video and Mutelist are current available.
+The Options menu allows you to fiddle with Yohoho!'s configuration.
+Changing screen size, language, Chat bubble timing, Sound and Music, Video and Mute list, Puzzle Keys and Chat Shortcuts are some of the options currently available.
 Please note that: